michael-yip/MaltegoVT/README.md

   + VirusTotal Public API key

 = Installation (using the Maltego configuration file) =
-  1) Place content from this reposition in the path C:/Maltego Transforms/MaltegoVTPublic/
+  1) Place content from this reposition in the path C:/Maltego Transforms/MaltegoVTPublic/ (please also see Note 2 below)
   2) Open Maltego and import the configuration file named "MaltegoVTPub.mtz"
   3) Place your VirusTotal API key in vt_util.py